-In fact, machine learning is a major reason that artificial intelligences are now more prevalent in people’s lives than ever before.
-Machine learning algorithms are used by Google to recognize your voice on the phone: by Amazon to find books you might like, and by other giants like Netflix, LinkedIn, and IBM.
+Machine learning is a major reason that artificial intelligence is now more prevalent in people’s lives than ever before.
+Machine learning algorithms are used by Google to recognize your voice on the phone: by Amazon to find books you might like and by other giants like Netflix, LinkedIn, and IBM.

 But as we’ll see, ML’s potential isn’t just about creating consumer-focused applications.
 Experts say it may also transform the workplace and society itself within the next decade.